alikebrahim/ansible/README.md

-# Pop!_OS Ansible Automation
+# Ubuntu/Pop!_OS Ansible Automation

-This repository contains Ansible playbooks and roles for automating the setup and configuration of a Pop!_OS development workstation.
+This repository contains Ansible playbooks and roles for automating the setup and configuration of an Ubuntu or Pop!_OS development workstation.
 It follows standard Ansible practices and includes a comprehensive set of roles for different aspects of system configuration.

 ## Overview